 Below you’ll find 50 different types of links you should be earning for your business or clients, as well as strategies for acquiring them.

-Keep in mind, there is no easy way to build links, and not every link type will make sense for every type of businesses.
+Keep in mind, there is no easy way to build links and not every link type will make sense for every type of business.
 But I am certain you will find at least a few new link strategies to implement.